acbsp/bonafide.guru/en/contents.rst

 He appears before us as a liberated devotee.
 Such a spiritual master is none other than Krishna Himself.”**

-We all know that Srila Prabhupada is a representative of Krishna, thereby He is an external manifestation to Supreme Personality of Godhead, however there exists another statement, which we shall know little further.
+We all know that |SP| is a representative of Krishna, thereby He is an external manifestation to Supreme Personality of Godhead, however there exists another statement, which we shall know little further.

-*Srila Prabhupada says*: "You can learn about God by always keeping yourself under his protection, or under the protection of **His representative**.
+*|SP| says*: "You can learn about God by always keeping yourself under his protection, or under the protection of **His representative**.
 Then, without a doubt, you can perfectly understand God. *Otherwise there is no question of understanding Him*.
 Therefore to